magic-onion/module-one-final-project-guidelines-nyc-web-100818/README.md

  - write features based on deliverables
  - test features
  - refactor methods where necessary
+ - Write methods for user interface
+  - write a help command for the user
+ - Write Readme

+# Added features

+ -

 # Module One Final Project Guidelines